DaniqueJ-R/Milestone-Project-1/README.md

 ### People

 * Mentor Brian Macharia for guiding and advising throughout the project's lifecycle.
-* Rick Atherton and Ilyascan OIgun are sources of information for README content and layout.
+* Rick Atherton, Elaine Broche and Ilyascan OIgun are sources of information for README content and layout.
 * Code Institute Slack community for peer reviewing the website.

 ### Software & Web Applications